 Costa Rica is a very safe country with a lot of money and time spent making sure tourists return each year.

-Be smart about your things and pay attention to your surroundings just like you would in any country, but overall Costa Rica is very safe.
+Be smart about your things and pay attention to your surroundings just like any country, but overall, Costa Rica is very safe.

 22. What are Costa Rica’s 10 best beaches?